 Within the first hour of the first day, BlueStamp students are in front of tools building their starter project.
 By the end of the first week, they will have built, tested, understood, and documented their starter project with a video.

 Because projects are selected before the program even begins, all of the required parts are waiting for the students when they arrive.
-They can dive right into tutorials, discussions with the staff, brief lectures, or whatever other direction best fits their project.
+They can dive right into tutorials, discussions with the staff, strategic planning, or whatever other direction best fits their project.

 As with any new engineering project, the end point is difficult to predict.
 As soon as students complete their ‘minimum viable product,’ they are allowed to customize their project.
 Some students take their RC tank and make it autonomous thanks to GPS and a compass.
 Others redesign the mechanical system to be totally custom.
 But students are designing, creating, and learning until the very last day.